SCOTT-HAMILTON/trees-with-n-nodes-stanza/README.md

 ((A1) (B2 B2) (B3))
 ((A1) (B2 B2) (C3))
 ```
-And here we start see the end of the tunnel, this look very much like a list of children, except that we need to flatten everything up:
+And here we start to see the end of the tunnel, this looks very much like a list of children, except that we need to flatten everything up:
 ```clojure
 val childs = to-list(lazy-flatten(combination))
 ```